-Payment of bribes and fines associated with such payment are not tax-deductible.
+Payment of bribes, and fines associated with such payment, are not tax-deductible.
 Similarly, any payments or outlays made for the purpose of doing anything in violation of the CFPOA or the anti-bribery or corruption offences under the Criminal Code are not tax-deductible as an expense.
-If the recipient is either a government official, or an agent or employee of another entity with whom the person making the payment is doing business, there is a risk that any extortion, ransom or blackmail payment may be non tax-deductible.
+If the recipient is either a government official, or an agent or employee of another entity with whom you do business, there is a risk that any extortion, ransom or blackmail payment may be non-tax-deductible.

-So long as it is not paid to an illegal recipient, such as a sanctioned entity or terrorist organisation, payment of ransom, to the degree it accords with generally accepted accounting principles (GAAP), is likely a tax-deductible business expense.
+So long as they are not paid to an illegal recipient, such as a sanctioned entity or terrorist organisation, payment of ransom, to the degree it accords with GAAP, is likely a tax-deductible business expense.